gucantador/becus_forum/readme.md

-aula a assistir agora = 15
+aula a assistir agora = 24, minuto 5:30